hampussanden/Blog/src/pages/posts/deploy-airbyte-with-terraform-on-google-cloud-platform.md

 provider.tf
 ```

-Now go on and create your resources.
+If everything looks good you can go on and create your resources.

 ```shell
 terraform apply